MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-best-practices.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 06/29/2022
-description: "Graph connectors SDK best practices"
+description: "Microsoft Graph connectors SDK best practices"
 ---

-# Graph connectors SDK Best practices
+# Microsoft Graph connectors SDK best practices

-The following section contains the best practices to follow while implementing a custom connector using the Graph connectors SDK
+The following section contains the best practices to follow while implementing a custom connector using the Microsoft Graph connectors SDK.

-## Using crawl progress marker
+## Using the crawl progress marker

-The crawl progress marker acts as an identifier for the particular item sent by the connector that was last processed by the connector platform.
-There are two types of crawls which happen: Periodic full and incremental crawls.
+The crawl progress marker acts as an identifier for the particular item sent by the connector that was last processed by the platform.
+There are two types of crawls: periodic full and incremental.

-Periodic full crawls are meant to get all items in the data source.
-Only items that are modified or aren't present in the index are ingested.
-Items that aren't found in the data source are deleted from the index.
+Periodic full crawls get all items in the data source and ingest only the items that are modified or not present in the index.
+If it doesn't find an item, it deletes it from the index.

-Incremental crawls are meant for only getting items added or modified since the last incremental crawl.
+Incremental crawls get items added or modified since the last incremental crawl.
 The connector can send items to be deleted as well as a part of this crawl.
-For the first incremental crawl, the start time of last full crawl is sent as well.
+For the first incremental crawl, the last full crawl's start time is also sent.
 The connector can optionally use this crawl to fetch items changed only after the last full crawl.

-Both periodic full and incremental crawls have their own crawl progress markers.
+Both periodic full and incremental crawls have their crawl progress markers.

-### Usage of crawl progress marker during periodic full crawls
+### Usage of the crawl progress marker during periodic full crawls

-For periodic full crawls, the crawl progress marker is sent only in case the previous crawl crashed or a scheduled crawl was missed due to the Graph connector Agent being offline for a period of time.
-In case of scheduled crawl without any previous crawl crashes, the crawl progress marker isn't sent.
-In these cases, the data source has to be crawled from the beginning.
+The SDK sends the crawl progress marker if the previous crawl crashed or a scheduled crawl was missed due to the Microsoft Graph connector agent being offline during periodic full crawls.
+If no previous crawl crashed occurred, you have to crawl the data source from the beginning.

-### Usage of crawl progress marker during incremental crawls
+### Usage of the crawl progress marker during incremental crawls

-For incremental crawls, the crawl progress marker sent by the connector to the connector platform during the previous incremental crawl is sent to the connector.
-This crawl can be used by the connector to fetch the items added or modified after this marker.
+During one incremental crawl the connector sends the crawl progress marker to the connector platform, and it will continue to do so for the next incremental crawls.
+The connector can use this crawl to fetch added or modified items after this marker.

 ## Constructing generic types